cysouw/diathesis/text/c07_reflexive.md

    Ich entscheide mich für diese Reihenfolge.
 :::

 The verb *beklagen* seems to have two different meanings: without *sich* it means 'to lament' while with *sich* it means 'to complain' [@next a].
 Likewise, the verb *verschlucken* shows a major semantic shift with this antipassive diathesis from 'to swallow' to 'to choke' [@next b].
 The verb *vertiefen* shows a minor semantic restriction, changing from 'to engross' to 'to delve into' [@next c].
+The verb *arrangieren* also shows a minor semantic shift from 'to arrange' to 'to adapt' [@next d].

 ::: ex
 a.
 Ich beklage den Tod. \